BenjaminWills/programming-notes/Databricks/Databricks.md

 A `notebook` can be viewed as a **[job](#jobs)** that can be **scheduled**, and triggered by some cloud services too.

 Note that we _cannot_ run any cells without a `cluster`, all data that is uploaded to a `notebook` goes to a `cluster` that the `notebook` runs on.

+### Adding code libraries

+We can clone from `github` or other git options easily using databricks when we add a library.

 ### Libraries